Gastroesophageal reflux disease (GERD)

 - Over-the-counter acid buffers — Buffers neutralize acid.
 They include Mylanta, Maalox, Tums, Rolaids, and Gaviscon.
-The liquid forms of these medications work faster But the tablets may be more convenient.
+The liquid forms of these medications work faster, but the tablets may be more convenient.

 Antacids that contain magnesium can cause diarrhea.
 And antacids that contain aluminum can cause constipation.
 Your doctor may advise you to alternate antacids to avoid these problems.
 These medicines work for a short time and they do not heal the inflammation of the esophagus.

 - Over-the-counter H2 blockers — These drugs cause the stomach to make less acid.
 They are effective in patients with mild to moderate symptoms.
-They include famotidine (Pepcid AC), cimetidine (Tagamet HB) and nizatidine (Axid).
+They include famotidine (Pepcid AC), cimetidine (Tagamet HB), and nizatidine (Axid).

-Proton pump inhibitors are very effective.
+PPIs are very effective.
 They can be especially helpful in patients who do not respond to H2 blockers and antacids.
 These drugs are more potent acid-blockers than are H2 blockers, but they take longer to begin their effect.